NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 /nix/store/50llkafby4vci46qda0xlva24mlghwr0-a
 ```

-As you can see, 2 different pathes have been produced, due to the fact that we
+As you can see, 2 different paths have been produced, due to the fact that we
 replaced the `runCommand`.